Instructors

 Carlos is passionate about creating experiences that will spark the joy of learning in his students while providing access points for anyone interested in exploring the arts.

-Chiadikaobi Njoku (AZ)
+Chiadikaobi Njoku (Phoenix)

 Chiadikaobi "Chiadi" Njoku is from Arochukwu Local Government, Abia State, Nigeria, and is part of the Igbo tribe.